programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/jsonimport/jsonimport.md

 # JSON Importer

 The JSON importer can be used to bulk import data in [JSON format](../../../technical/datamanagement/jsonimport.html).
+[JSON format](../../../technical/datamanagement/jsonimport.md)

 The importer can be found under "Lists &gt; JSON Import".